vLeeH/twitterpost/README.rst

 .. image:: https://img.shields.io/github/license/vLeeH/twitterpost.svg
     :target: LICENSE

-A Twitter library of the Twitter API.
+A Twitter library for the Twitter API that search and do posts in Twitter.

-- Search posts in Twitter
-- Do posts in Twitter

 Installation
 ---------------------------